< Back to Data Catalog

 Technical Description

 These maps compare sea level rise projections developed by NOAA to a high-resolution global elevation map from the General Bathymetric Chart of the Oceans (GEBCO).
-The spatial scale for this dataset is roughly 1.8 km/pixel and data are available for the years 2020 - 2150.
+The spatial scale for this dataset is roughly 1.8 km/pixel and data are available in decadal steps for the years 2020 - 2150.

 The probability (between 0-1) that decadally-averaged sea level rise exceeds local elevation at each grid point is provided for the combinations of NOAA sea level rise scenario and time horizon.